 “We are honored to have The Nature Conservancy as our conservation partner,” said Jim Taylor, Managing Partner of Clear Creek Tahoe.
 “We hope that this project and the work we have done to include protected open space can become a model for how to balance development and caring for the environment in other projects in the future.”

-The conservation easement is adjacent to a project by Clear Creek Tahoe which includes a planned community and a golf course, and is just one of the elements that help make the project more environmentally friendly.
-“I was expecting to see a sea of bright green when I arrived – golf courses and other artificial things, but you can’t even see the golf course from here . . . this is beautiful and natural,” said Margie Evans, Clear Creek Watershed Council Coordinator, of the scenic ridgelines and open meadow protected by the easement.
+The conservation easement is adjacent to a project by Clear Creek Tahoe that includes a planned community and golf course, and is just one of the elements helping make the project more environmentally friendly.
+“I was expecting to see a sea of bright green when I arrived–golf courses and other artificial things, but you can’t even see the golf course from here ... this is beautiful and natural,” said Margie Evans, Clear Creek Watershed Council Coordinator, of the scenic ridgelines and open meadow protected by the easement.

 Protecting important pieces of the Clear Creek watershed involves a diverse group of partners, including Washoe Tribe of Nevada and California, Carson City and Douglas County, US Forest Service Carson Ranger District, Carson River Coalition and Clear Creek Watershed Council.

 “We owe this great success and the protection of a crucial piece of the Clear Creek and Carson River watersheds to the work of many dedicated partners, as well as the citizens of Carson City and Douglas County who worked to see a portion of this landscape conserved,” said Kathryn Landreth, the Conservancy's former Nevada director.